- Early treatment of any traumatic stress symptoms leads to better outcomes.

 - Reduce substance use.
 Alcohol and drugs inhibit recovery and substantially contribute to PTSD becoming chronic.
 Even though they seem to reduce symptoms in the short term.
 This is a significant issue amongst veterans, with up to 80 per cent of veterans with PTSD developing substance use issues.
 Early advice on reducing substance use is effective.
 If benzodiazepines are used, they should be taken on a regular schedule as far as possible, rather than on an ‘as needed’ or ‘prn’ basis.

 - Use anxiety management strategies.
-For example breathing retraining, problem solving etc available through the High Res app.
+For example breathing retraining, problem solving etc available through self-help tools and the High Res app.

 - Maintain (or re-establish) daily routines and current roles.
 Work and family routines are important for veterans.
 Specifically those with unstructured time or prominent or long-standing avoidance symptoms.